tkeskita/unstructured_grids/README.md

 This add-on is in feature development stage.
 Currently implemented features include:

-- Import and Export of uncompressed ASCII PolyMesh files (boundary, faces, neighbour, owner, points).
+- Import and Export of ASCII PolyMesh files (boundary, faces, neighbour, owner, points).
 PolyMesh Import and Export operators are located in File menu under Import and Export.

 - Unstructured grid data is saved as text strings (UG Storage) inside Blend files.